President & Chief Executive Officer

 Goodwill Industries of Southeastern Wisconsin, Inc.

-In May 2012 the Board of Directors of Goodwill Industries of Southeastern Wisconsin (Goodwill) selected Jacqueline (Jackie) Hallberg to succeed John L. Miller as Goodwill’s next President and CEO.
+In May 2012 the Board of Directors of Goodwill Industries of Southeastern Wisconsin, Inc. selected Jacqueline (Jackie) Hallberg to succeed John L. Miller as Goodwill’s next President and CEO.
 She assumed those duties on January 1, 2013.
-Goodwill is a non-profit organization with a mission to provide training, employment and supportive services to individuals with disabilities and disadvantages that are seeking greater independence.
-Goodwill’s service territory includes southeastern Wisconsin and the metropolitan Chicago area.
-In 2017, Goodwill had operating revenue of $312 million and over 6,200 employees.

 Jackie joined Goodwill in 1990 as the Manager of Programs and Administrative Operations in Kenosha and Waukesha Counties.
 In 1996 she was promoted to Director of Kenosha County, WI and Lake County, IL Programs and played a key role in the development and oversight of Goodwill’s operations at the nationally recognized Kenosha County Job Center, the nation’s first one-stop job center.